Essential Quality is 2-1 morning line favorite for Belmont

 Pletcher’s longtime assistant, Michael McCarthy, won the Preakness with Rombauer in first Triple Crown race as a trainer.
 Pletcher joked, “The pressure’s all on him,” going into the Belmont.

 It might actually be on Cox given the lofty expectations on Essential Quality.
-Retired jockey Jerry Bailey said that considering the rough trip Essential Quality got in the Derby, the grey colt was the best horse in the race.
+Retired jockey Jerry Bailey said that considering the rough trip Essential Quality got in the Derby, the gray colt was the best horse in the race.

 “He is just a grinder,” said Bailey, who is now an NBC Sports analyst.
 “He’s built perfectly for this kind of race.
 His running style is exactly the style that you want for the Belmont Stakes.
 He just keeps coming.
 That he definitely has in his favor.”